-EstNbr Date MOI Agenda M751 20MAR2017 Memorandum of Interview to Discuss Birds Held Over for Slaughter Norbest Turkey / Est# P01049 Meeting Time: Monday, March 20, 2017 at 1025 Attendees: USDA Establishment (b)(6) This meeting was necessitated by an observation made in the bird holding area while performing a Good Commercial Practices task on Saturday, March 18.
+EstNbr Date MOI Agenda M751 20MAR2017 Memorandum of Interview to Discuss Birds Held Over for Slaughter Norbest Turkey / Est# P01049 Meeting Time: Monday, March 20, 2017 at 1025 Attendees: USDA Establishment (b)(6) (b)(6) This meeting was necessitated by an observation made in the bird holding area while performing a Good Commercial Practices task on Saturday, March 18.
 On Saturday, the establishment held over birds on trailer #81 for slaughter this morning.
 After slaughter ended on Saturday afternoon, I verified the trailer was parked in the holding area, a roofed structure on site.
 The same trailer was observed on Sunday.
 This morning, the trailer was the first one emptied, and the birds entered the plant for slaughter.
 According to the flock processing schedule from Saturday, the birds arrived here Saturday morning at 0120.
 They were finally slaughtered this morning beginning at 0600.
 As a result of the hold over, the flock had remained on site in coops on the trailer for a period of 53 hours.
-After receiving instructions from agency leadership, I met with (b)(6) to notify him personally of my observations. (b)(6) will investigate the matter further.
-P20251 04JAN2017 On Wednesday, January 4, 2017, I, USDA (b) (6) , met with (b) (6) o discuss what was observed in the loafing shed earlier that day.
-At 0525 hours on January 4, 2017 while performing ante-mortem inspection in the loafing shed, I, (b) (6) , observed a dead bird on trailer T69.
+After receiving instructions from agency leadership, I met with (b)(6) to notify him personally of my observations. (b)(6) will investigate the matter further. (b)(6) P20251 04JAN2017 On Wednesday, January 4, 2017, I, USDA(b)(6) , met with(b)(6) o discuss what was observed in the loafing shed earlier that day.
+At 0525 hours on January 4, 2017 while performing ante-mortem inspection in the loafing shed, I, (b)(6) , observed a dead bird on trailer T69.
 The bird was located on the driver's side, first module on the bottom row, 4th level.
 There were four broken wires, approximately 1 inch apart, bent inwards and at an angle creating an approximately 6 x 5 inch opening on the outside module panel.
 The bird's head was stuck between two of the broken wires.
 The other ten chickens in this module were not injured.
 There was no mark on the module indicating that it was damaged.
-I notified the establishment's (b) (6) what I observed.
+I notified the establishment's (b)(6) what I observed.
 The scale operators perform a Leg/Head Audit on each trailer that enters the loafing shed.
 Trailer T69 arrived at 0100 hours.
 The modules are inspected by establishment and marked if damaged.
-As of December 27, 2016, the percentage of damaged modules was with the maximum limit being with the maximum limit being with the establishment will mark the module as damaged and have it repaired.
+As of December 27, 2016, the percentage of damaged modules was (D14) with the maximum limit being (D14) The marked modules are tracked or removed from service pending on the damage.
+The establishment will mark the module as damaged and have it repaired.
 Further investigation will be performed by the establishment to determine if any other actions need to be made.
-The Poultry Products Inspection Act and Agency regulations (9 CFR 381.65(b)) require that live poultry be handled in a manner that is consistent with good commercial practices (GCPs).
-Compliance with GCPs increases the likelihood of producing unadulterated product.
-Poultry are to be handled in a manner that prevents needless injury and suffering in order to produce a commercially marketable product.
-Establishment management may review Federal Register notice "Treatment of Live Poultry Before Slaughter", 70 Fed.
+The Poultry Products Inspection Act and Agency regulations (9 CFR 381.65(b)) require that live poultry be handled in a manner that prevents needless injury and suffering in order to produce a commercially marketable product.
+Establishment management may review Federal Register notice "Treatment of Live Poultry Before Slaughter",70 Fed.
 Reg.
 56624 (September 28, 2005) for FSIS recommendations concerning the treatment of live poultry before slaughter.
 This MOI will be forwarded to the District Office and the District Veterinary Medical Specialist (DVMS) in case additional follow-up is recommended.
-Resp
+Respectfully, (b)(6)